Updated: Oct 19

 You can create multiple copies of your model and modify each component before printing, to provide more accuracy and precision.
 In short, 3D printing can easily be tailored to a specific patients' anatomy.

 Benefits of 3D Printing in Prosthetics and Orthotics

 In the past, manufacturing custom products was extremely expensive, and prosthetics and orthotics were only available in a handful of sizes.
 Patients had to settle for the closest fit, even though they were not necessarily tailored for their measurements.
 Unfortunately, this meant wearing uncomfortable devices that made it difficult to mimic the movements of real limbs.

 Fortunately, 3D printing has revolutionized the way these devices are manufactured, offering benefits like:

 One of the best parts about 3D printing is the design freedom.
 In traditional manufacturing processes, you have to limit your options to standard designs for mass production.
-However, with 3D printing, you can modify the digital file make several iterations before manufacturing, making it easy to create custom and complex parts.
+However, with 3D printing, you can modify the digital file to make several iterations before manufacturing, making it easy to create custom and complex parts.